 15th – 18th May 2017

-The third International Ocean Colour Science (IOCS) meeting will take place from 15 to 18 May 2017 in Lisbon, Portugal, followed by two training events on 19 May 2017: a Copernicus marine data stream training event and a SeaDAS training event.
-The primary focus of the IOCS meetings is to serve as a venue for the ocean colour community to communicate their views, ideas, concerns and issues with the satellite agencies.
-The programme for the IOCS-2017 meeting will include invited keynote lectures, agency talks, several breakout workshops, community discussions, NASA, Copernicus & VIIRS town halls, and poster sessions.
-All submitted abstracts will be presented as posters.
+The third International Ocean Colour Science (IOCS) meeting took place from 15th to 18th May 2017 in Lisbon, Portugal, followed by two training events on 19th May 2017: a Copernicus marine data stream training event and a SeaDAS training event.
+The primary focus of the IOCS meetings was to serve as a venue for the ocean colour community to communicate their views, ideas, concerns and issues with the satellite agencies.
+The programme for the IOCS-2017 meeting included invited keynote lectures, agency talks, several breakout workshops, community discussions, NASA, Copernicus & VIIRS town halls, and poster sessions.

-Coastal TEP partners, from MaREI Ireland, shall be attending the entire event as well as presenting a poster on the platform.
+Coastal TEP partners, from MaREI Ireland, attended the entire event as well as presenting a poster on the platform.

 European Geosciences Union General Assembly 2017